A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Methods: Causal Framework for Local Effect Estimation

 \subsection{Causal Forest Estimation}

 We estimated treatment effects using Generalized Random Forests (GRF) as implemented in the \texttt{grf} R package \cite{athey2019estimating}.
-We chose to incorporate causal forests into the pipeline because of their nonparametric flexibility and their ability to model high-dimensional treatment effect heterogeneity without functional form assumptions \cite{athey2019grf}.
+We chose to incorporate causal forests into the pipeline because of their nonparametric flexibility and their ability to model high-dimensional treatment effect heterogeneity \cite{athey2019grf}.

-Causal forests offer three other advantages that are particularly relevant in our setting.
-First, they have been shown to perform well under targeted selection, when treatment assignment depends on predictors of the outcome itself \cite{Hahn2020}.
+Furthermore, causal forests offer three other advantages that are particularly relevant in our setting.
+First, they have been shown to perform well under targeted selection, when treatment assignment depends on predictors of the outcome itself \cite{Hahn2020,athey2019grf}.
 In the context of on-demand tutoring, students are more likely to seek or receive tutoring precisely when they anticipate poor performance absent intervention, rendering treatment assignment endogenous and outcome-driven.
 Causal forests are explicitly designed to accommodate this form of selection.
 Second, a key feature is \emph{honesty}, in which separate subsamples are used for tree construction and treatment effect estimation.
-This sample-splitting reduces adaptive overfitting and supports valid asymptotic inference by producing out-of-sample counterfactual predictions analogous to leave-one-out estimation \cite{Wu2018}.
+This sample-splitting reduces adaptive overfitting and supports valid inference by producing out-of-sample counterfactual predictions analogous to leave-one-out estimation \cite{Wu2018}.
 Third, causal forests directly estimate Conditional Average Treatment Effects (CATEs) as flexible functions of a high-dimensional covariate space.
 Given the richness of our covariates—including the 50-dimensional DKT hidden state representation—this approach enables estimation of fine-grained, unit-specific conditional effects and supports downstream analyses of treatment effect heterogeneity across students and contexts.